AndyCryptoDev/fast_wallet/README.md

 Our bot is implemented through a telegram bot.
 Using the Binance Smart Chain RPC endpoint.

-## For a complete experience you can use [TEST Fast Wallet](http://t.me/test_fast_wallet_bot)

 ## We give a trial period of 72 hours free of charge

 To grow our team we rent out this bot for: a month or full version purchase

 Price:
-- 1 month - $149
+- 1 month - $249
-- full version purchase - $999
+- full version purchase - $1500

 This price includes: 24/7 support and regular updates

 ## [DOCS](https://fastdocs.sniperbot.top/main-solution)
 ## [Channel](https://t.me/fast_wallet_channel)

-Its ready for BSC now and active testing: Polygon, Ethereum, Cronos networks.
+Its ready for BSC, Polygon, Ethereum, Cronos networks now.

 Requirements: Server Ubuntu 20.04; webhooks; python3.8 with libraries web3, pytelegrambotapi, cherrypy, pysqlite3, binance-connector; RPC endpoint of Binance Smart Chain; SFTP file manager.